 - Develop link based models rather than path based models which we believe can help us solve much larger problems.
 Using tools of robust optimisation we believe this is possible.

 - Develop estimation methods for the uncertainty sets in choice problems.

 A Dynamical Systems Approach to Algorithmic Game Theory (MOE Tier2 Award)

 Along with Christos Papadimitriou from UC Berkeley, we explore a novel approach that combines recent developments in the area of topology of dynamical systems with the computational point of view of algorithmic game theory.
-Instead of focusing on equilibria, a new solution concept emerges that captures more complicated and realistic behavior of agent dynamics.
-This concept, informally, captures (approximately) recurring behavioral trends, such as fashion cycles, market boom-bust cycles, e.t.c.
+Instead of focusing on equilibria, a new solution concept emerges that captures more complicated and realistic behaviour of agent dynamics.
+This concept, informally, captures (approximately) recurring behavioural trends, such as fashion cycles, market boom-bust cycles, e.t.c.
 The precise mathematical formulation as well as its deep mathematical significance rests upon a seminal work on topology by Conley in 1978, which is known as the fundamental theorem of dynamical systems.
-Although this theory has been developed quite extensively in its purely mathematical form, its practical computational implications for large decentralized systems that we care about are not well understood.
-By bringing together this modern theory of dynamical systems along with the latest computational and algorithmic techniques we plan to develop a more thorough understanding of the functionality and the “best design” principles for large decentralized systems.
+Although this theory has been developed quite extensively in its purely mathematical form, its practical computational implications for large decentralised systems that we care about are not well understood.
+By bringing together this modern theory of dynamical systems along with the latest computational and algorithmic techniques we plan to develop a more thorough understanding of the functionality and the “best design” principles for large decentralised systems.